rangsimanketkaew/Auto-NWChem/README.md

 ```
   * **(6)** Running a calculation of optimization of azulene using DFT at M06-2X/6-31G(d) to check if NWChem is installed perfectly.

-Please Note that the day I did this I were using NWChem version 6.6.
-However, this way that I proposed should work with another version as well.
+Note that the day I posted this script I was using NWChem version 6.6.
+So this way that I proposed should work with another version though.

 ---
 **Optional: PATH SETTING.** Instead of running nwchem via direct path, you can make a alias path to call nwchem by using following command
 ```
 export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH
 ```
-If you want to call NWChem automatically for next time of login to your machine, each user have to make environment path of nwchem by appending the following command to their perosonal $HOME/.bashrc file.
+If you want to call NWChem automatically for next time of login, each user have to make an environment path of nwchem by appending the following command to their personal $HOME/.bashrc file.
 ```
 echo export PATH=/usr/local/nwchem-6.6/bin/LINUX/nwchem:$PATH >> /home/$USER/.bashrc
 ```